PurpleAvatar/multiscale_biological_modeling/_pages/chemotaxis/tutorial_purerandom.md

 ---
 permalink: /chemotaxis/tutorial_purerandom
-title: "Pure random walk"
+title: "Standard random walk"
 sidebar:
  nav: "chemotaxis"
 ---

 In this page, we will:
- - Simulate *E. coli* chemotaxis at a cellular level by pure random walk
+ - Simulate *E. coli* chemotaxis at a cellular level by standard random walk

 ## Modeling chemotaxis behavior at a cellular level

-Please download the simulation and visualization here: <a href="https://purpleavatar.github.io/multiscale_biological_modeling/downloads/downloadable/chemotaxis_pure_random.ipynb" download="chemotaxis_pure_random.ipynb">chemotaxis_pure_random.ipynb</a>.
+Please download the simulation and visualization here: <a href="https://purpleavatar.github.io/multiscale_biological_modeling/downloads/downloadable/chemotaxis_std_random.ipynb" download="chemotaxis_std_random.ipynb">chemotaxis_std_random.ipynb</a>.
 Detailed explanation of the model and each functions can be found in the file too.

 Our model will be based on observations from BNG simulation and *E. coli* biology.

 Ingredients and simplifying assumptions of the model:
 1. Run.
 The duration of run follows an exponential distrubtion with mean equals to the background run duration `time_exp`.
 2. Tumble.
 The duration of cell tumble follows an exponential distribution with mean 0.1s.
 When it tumbles, we assume it only changes the orientation for the next run but doesn't move in space.
 The degree of reorientation follows a normal distribution with mean of 68° and standard deviation of 36°.
 3. Gradient.
-We model an exponential gradient centered at [1500, 1500] with a concentration of 10^8.
-All cells start at [0, 0], which has a concentration of 10^2.
-The receptors saturate at a concentration of 10^8.
+We model an exponential gradient centered at [1500, 1500] with a concentration of 10<sup>8</sup>.
+All cells start at [0, 0], which has a concentration of 10<sup>2</sup>.
+The receptors saturate at a concentration of 10<sup>8</sup>.
 4. Performance.
 The closer to the center of the gradient the better.

  Please makes sure have dependencies installed: